AMWA-TV/bcp-006-04/docs/NMOS With MPEG TS.md

 A `PATCH` request on the **/staged** endpoint of an IS-05 Receiver can contain an SDP file in the `transport_file` attribute.

+(**AMWA IMPL NOTE: Could SDP be removed from this part of text as well, SDP is an inherent optional requirement for RTP in IS-05 and we do not need further clarification**)
 The SDP file for an MPEG TS stream is expected to comply with [RFC 4566][RFC-4566], ST 2022-2 for RTP transport.

 For streams encapsulating JPEG 2000 or JPEG XS, the `mux_video_media_type` attribute **MUST** be included.